-Securities Straight Talk: Securities Laws Matter to Startups (Yes, Yours Too)
+Securities Straight Talk Vol. 1: Securities Laws Matter To Startups (Yes, Yours Too)

 Likely you are at least somewhat aware of the securities laws in this country; the SEC, Dodd-Frank, and insider trading (here’s looking at you, Martha) are familiar topics in the business community.
 However, you may not be aware that securities laws matter, not just to big businesses and celebrity tycoons, but to startups just like yours.